Take Screenshot

 Ví dụ

-The action I want to perform is to capture a screenshot of a product on this page and then search for that image on Google.
+The action you want to perform is to capture a screenshot of a product on this page and then search for that image on Google.

-To capture the image of the desired element, I first need to obtain the CSS selector of the image.
-Then, select Take a screenshot of a An element
+To capture the image of the desired element, you first need to obtain the CSS selector of the image.
+Then, select Take a screenshot of an element

 and paste the CSS selector of that element.
 Configure the option to save the image to the computer in the desired folder and assign the screenshot to the image